What follows is a list of resources that can be applied specifically to landing page optimization.

 Do this: Really get to know your market.
 Conduct surveys and interviews to understand your customer’s pain points.
-If you have any existing copy, use Copytesting for audience research.
+If you have any existing copy, use Wynter for messaging testing.
 For extra credit, make a list of websites they’re exposed to, and build a picture of what their “typical” online experience is.

 - Who are you?
 Tell me about your age, job, position in your company, etc.